 - 1 tablespoon milk

-- At the end of the cycle if dough has risen to double its size, remove dough from pan.
-If not double, leave dough in the machine until it has doubled.
-Remove to lightly floured surface and form into a ball.
-Allow to rest for 10 minutes.
+- At the end of the cycle, if the dough has risen to double its size, remove dough from pan.
+If not double, leave the dough in the machine until it has doubled.
+Remove to a lightly floured surface and form into a ball.
+Allow dough ball to rest for 10 minutes.

-- (If the idea of braiding intimidates you, divide dough into three balls and place side by side in a loaf pan.)
+- If the idea of braiding intimidates you, divide the dough into three balls and place them side by side into an 8½x4½-inch loaf pan.

 - Brush 1 tablespoon milk lightly over the raised loaf.
 Combine 1 tablespoon granulated sugar with ½ teaspoon ground cardamom and sprinkle on top of the braid.

 - Bake at 375˚F (190˚C) for 30-35 minutes or until done.

 - Note: You may need to cover the loaf with aluminum foil halfway through to protect the top crust from over-browning before the loaf is cooked in the middle.
 If you have a quick-read digital thermometer, which I recommend if you intend to make much bread, the temperature should reach 190°F (88˚C).

 - Allow the loaf to cool down on a rack for 30 minutes before cutting for the best slices.